Neighbourhood planning funding

-The Council is responsible for the costs of the independent examination and the public referendum.
-Other costs will need to be met by the parish council.
+We are responsible for the costs of the independent examination and the public referendum.
+Other costs will need to be met by you.

 Other opportunities for funding are: